jimken123/soda/steps_versioned_docs/version-v0.16.0/Relativity/RelativityCreateDynamicObjects.md

 ---
-title: RelativityCreateDynamicObjects Step | Sequence Connector for Relativity Documentation
+title: RelativityCreateDynamicObjects Step | Phoenix Connector for Relativity Documentation
 sidebar_label: RelativityCreateDynamicObjects
 description: Create a relativity dynamic objects from entities.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Relativity]
 hide_title: true
 hide_table_of_contents: true